top of page

 Dominate D.O.M.S – Soreness!

-1. Caused by lactic acid buildup.
-Scientists believe it is caused by inflammation which then produces a ton of metabolic waste which stimulates the nerves innervating the muscle resulting in that burning pain.
+1. Myth: Soreness is caused by lactic acid buildup.
+In reality, it's believed to be caused by inflammation, which leads to the production of metabolic waste that stimulates the nerves, resulting in that burning pain.

-2. Stretching reduces soreness.
-New studies suggest stretching, whether conducted before, after, or before and after exercise, does not produce important reductions in soreness.
+2. Myth: Stretching reduces soreness.
+Recent studies suggest that stretching, whether performed before, after, or both before and after exercise, does not significantly reduce soreness.

-3. Being sore is a sign of progress.
-You do not need to be sore to make strength and fitness gains!
+3. Myth: Being sore is a sign of progress.
+You don't necessarily need to experience soreness to make gains in strength and fitness.
+Individuals can still make progress even if they don't experience DOMS.

-4. Progressing correctly through smart periodization and small steps forward
+• Progress gradually through smart periodization and take small steps forward.

 Facebook